open-policy-agent/eopa/docs/eopa/tutorials/decision-logs/kafka-splunk.md

 }
 ```

-With the EOPA configuration above, and with a license set up properly, we can run
+With the EOPA configuration above, we can run
 EOPA via `eopa run --config-file eopa.yml --server policy.rego`.

 To start up some auxiliary services, notably Apache Kafka and an HTTP sink,